Sidd-D-Ace/NGO-Management-System/Readme.md

-# UPAY Portal
+# NGO Management Portal

-UPAY Portal is a comprehensive, role-based management system designed for the UPAY organization.
+NGO Management Portal is a comprehensive, role-based management system designed for the UPAY organization.
 It provides a centralized platform for heads, branch heads, and volunteers to manage branches, personnel, students, and academic sessions efficiently.

 ## Features